-The financial assets at FVTOCI were revalued on 31 December 2020 and 2019 by Valtech Valuation Advisory Limited, an independent professional valuer.
+During the year ended 31 December 2020, the equity investment at FVTOCI were revalued by Valtech Valuation Advisory Limited, an independent professional valuer.
 Fair value of this unlisted equity investment is estimated using a discounted cash flow valuation model based on assumptions that are not supported by observable market prices or rates.
 The valuation requires the directors of the Company to make estimates about the expected future cash flows including expected future dividends and proceeds on subsequent disposal of shares.
 The directors of the Company believe that the estimated fair values resulting from the valuation technique, which are recorded in the consolidated statement of financial position, and the related changes in fair values, which are recorded in other comprehensive income, are reasonable.